Bailey Mason, MSW, LLMSW

 Professional Interests: I provide therapy for children (8+ years), adolescents, young adults, and families.
 I work with a diverse caseload of clients, supporting those with a history of trauma, self-harm, suicidality, 2SLGBTQIA+ identities, relationship and family conflict, and general life concerns.
 With me, the therapy room is a space to explore and honor every part of yourself and your lived experiences.
 I prioritize understanding the influence of intersecting systems on your well-being.
 In a world that seeks to force people, especially people with oppressed identities, to take up less and less space, I seek to empower individuals to live authentically in resistance.

-My past child and adolescent clients have described me as safe, warm, funny, “cringe”, and a consistent advocate.
-In my work with children, adolescents, and families, I view the caregivers (along with other healthcare professionals, child advocates/case workers, juvenile probation officers, etc.) as an integral piece of the youth’s team, guided by the youth and their needs.
+My past child and teen clients have described me as safe, funny, “cringe”, and a consistent advocate.
+In my work with children and adolescents, I view the caregivers (along with other healthcare professionals, advocates/case managers, juvenile probation officers, etc.) as an integral piece of the youth’s team, which is guided by the youth and their needs.
 I expect each team member to participate in the care of the child and communicate any barriers to their participation.
 I believe that families provide the foundation of growth for children and adolescents, and I am as dedicated to providing tools to caregivers as I am to helping the youth work through their challenges.
 I believe each family is unique with their own strengths and challenges, and no family structure is inherently “better” than any other.
-Bailey incorporates play into her work with children and ACT, DBT, and Family Systems Therapy in her work with older youth less inclined to play.